-- My Citations in Google Scholar - My Citations automatically updates publications and citations from Google Scholar.
+- Google Scholar Citations - Citations automatically updates publications and citations from Google Scholar.
 It displays citation metrics, including your h-index (example).

 - ResearchGate - Creating a profile on ResearchGate may help you stay connected to other researchers in your field but it also offers a score based on your contributions, interactions, and reputation (example).